 We can only love what we appreciate, and what we may choose to emotionally and truly invest into.
 Your plush toy as a child was loved by you because you spend time with it, played with it, appreciated it.
 The Little Prince loved his rose, because while she looked like many other roses, nothing ever compared to her – because she was his, he took care of her, and this is why she became special to him.
 Devotion is the veil through which awareness shows its beautiful face.

-One of my clients was a photographer who had come to me feeling so hopeless about our world.
+One of my clients is an artist and photographer, and he came to me feeling so hopeless about our world.
 He was so sad and had lost his motivation and inspiration, because social media was full of ai generated images and photographs, and content creators constantly using ai in their writing or content creation also.
 In seconds, you’d have essays and photographs and whatever you wish.

 So I told him what I’ll tell you too – nothing will ever replace the human heart.
-No ai will replace what you create with your hands, your heart, because you give it life.
+Nothing can replace what you, with your unique vision and dreams and talents, can create with your hands, your heart, because you give it life.
 Otherwise, it’s empty.
 Words are just syllables, images are just colours.
 There’s no soul in it.
 It is us that give it life, and this is what then moves it, and moves others also.
-Do not ever, even for a second, doubt the power of human touch.
+Do not ever doubt the power of human touch.

-And those who know truth and love will see the truth and love, and be able to appreciate it.
+I know creativity and hard work aren’t appreciated nowadays, but you need to stay true to you and not concern yourself with others.
+And those who resonate will resonate and find you.
+People can only meet us as deeply as they’ve met themselves.
+Those who know and feel love, will appreciate love; those who know truth, and effort, they will recognize it and be able to appreciate it.
 Not all people have the spiritual gifts of recognizing truth and love, not all are able to be grateful, but you need to remain in your core of why you do what you do.

-I know it can feel really discouraging nowadays, but the issue isn’t technology, it’s us.
-As a collective, we’ve become so disconnected from our hearts, from each other.
-It is the lack of values of people, and the lack of love, attention and caring, lack of emotional connection and lack of being good human beings to one another.
-We’ve lost our humane-ness.
-This world has become so unkind, entitled, selfish.
-We need to remember that being human isn’t about flesh, it’s about being humane.
-If nothing else, be kind.
+I know it can feel really discouraging nowadays, because as people we’ve become so disconnected from our hearts, from each other.
+Technology isn’t the issue, it’s us as humanity.
+It is the lack of values, the lack of caring, lack of emotional connection and lack of being good human beings to one another.
+We’ve become quite unkind, entitled, selfish, and I really hope we can remember that become human isn’t just about flesh, it is about being humane.

 So yes, he felt discouraged that he spends hours and hours on a photograph – to gather up his equipment, invest in his camera, go out in nature, wait for the perfect moment to be captured.
 And then have trolls say crap and give their unasked opinions, disguised as constructive criticism, behind their little screens on their phone sitting on a couch never having to actually put in the effort to do anything in their life.
 Because the truth is that if someone knew what real work is, they will appreciate it in others also.

-So yes, I know he felt discouraged, demotivated, but I told him as I’ll tell you too: you need to keep doing this – putting in the effort, the work, and investing in your craft.
+So I told him as I’ll tell you too: you need to keep doing this – putting in the effort, the work, and investing in your craft.
 Yes, the equipment, the going out in nature, the waiting for the moment for your photograph – if this is what you love, please keep doing it.
 Because the world needs creativity, and it needs you; because all of us are unique and the way we make something, speak and perceive and shape, it is unique and this is what makes our world wiser and more beautiful, richer in nuances and perspectives.

 And at the end of the day, you do what you do because of you, because of your heart and soul, because of your values and principles.
 Let it be not your concern how others choose to move in their life; that’s their decisions, but you need to do what’s right for you and what you feel aligns to your moral compass and virtues and love.